 Income taxes are accounted for under the asset and liability method.
 Under the asset and liability method, deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 The Company records valuation allowances to reduce deferred income tax assets to the amount that is more likely than not to be realized.
-The Company determines whether it is more likely than not that a tax position will be sustained, no amount of benefit attributable to the position is recognized.
+The Company determines whether it is more likely than not that a tax position will be sustained upon examination.
+If it is not more likely than not that a position will be sustained, no amount of benefit attributable to the position is recognized.
 The tax benefit to be recognized of any tax position that meets the more likely than not recognition threshold is calculated as the largest amount that is more than 50% likely of being realized upon resolution of the contingency.